rackerlabs/design-system/_component_design/tooltip.md

 ### Click interaction

-Use click enabled tooltips for smaller breakpoints and mobile designs.
+Use click-enabled tooltips for smaller breakpoints and mobile designs.
 Tooltips can have both hover and click interactions on the same tooltip across breakpoints.

-Click enabled tooltips go through the following interaction lifecycle:
+Click-enabled tooltips progress through the following interaction lifecycle:

-- **Hidden:** The base state of a tooltip is to be hidden until the trigger is clicked by the pointer.
+- **Hidden:** The base state of a tooltip is hidden until the trigger is clicked by the pointer.
-- **Displayed:** Tooltips enter the displayed state once the pointer has clicked the trigger element.
+- **Displayed:** Tooltips enter the displayed state after the pointer has clicked the trigger element.
 - **Persist:** Clickable tooltips persist until manually removed by a user.
- - **Removal:** Tooltips re-enter the hidden state once the pointer has either:
+ - **Removal:** Tooltips re-enter the hidden state after the pointer has clicked the trigger element or clicked outside the tooltip.
-  - re-clicked the trigger element.
-  - clicked outside the tooltip.

 {% endcolumn %}